01 of 09

 Making Spiral Sea Shells

-Gastropod (snail) shells are the spiralling form of sea shell which has no hinge.
-There are a wide range of these shells in many colors shapes and sizes.
+Gastropod (snail) shells are the spiraling form of sea shell which has no hinge.
+There is a wide range of these shells in many colors shapes and sizes.
 They are easiest to make by making them in two parts.
 The main opening section of the shell (shown here as a narrow cylinder for this particular shell) is made as a general shape, then the narrowing spiral is added to the wide end of the cylinder.
 The spiral is made from a narrow roll of clay, which is slightly wider on one end.
-Begin the... spiral at the narrow end taking care to wide the spiral as you make it larger.
+Begin the spiral... at the narrow end taking care to wide the spiral as you make it larger.
 You can use an embossing tool to carefully blend the edges of the spiral together on the inside of the shell if necessary.

 Fit the finished spiral to the wide end of the main shell body.
-Use a modelling or embossing tool or brush to blend the join of the spiral to the main shell.
-Once the sections are joined together, the opening can be cut into the main shell and shaped according to the type of shell your are modelling.
+Use a modeling or embossing tool or brush to blend the join of the spiral to the main shell.
+Once the sections are joined together, the opening can be cut into the main shell and shaped according to the type of shell you are modeling.
 Fine detail lines can be added with a beading needle or pin.

 Once you have the shape completed and the main details in place, set the shell on a bed of baking soda on your baking surface and bake according to your clay requirements (or allow air dry clay to dry).
 After the shells are hard, you can add final painted details to highlight the shape of the shell, or add the distinctive colors to the shell.Continue to 9 of 9 below.

 09 of 09